 Repeat this 10 times: Longer Walks Won’t Strengthen My Tripawd’s Legs!
 The key to helping your Tripawd build strength and endurance is to work on activities that build strong core (abdominal muscles).
 Keeping your Tripawd’s weight down is the best thing you can do.

 Once your Tripawd recovers from the surgery don’t hesitate to get back into the routine of daily walks and exercise.
 Just consider the following to make the most of your time together.

 - Take shorter more frequent walks.
 Start with just a few blocks at first.

 - It’s easier for Tripawds to hop along at a quicker pace than it is to walk slowly.

 - Watch for signs of exertion and always allow plenty of time for recuperation and rest.

-- Carry water with you, and something to drink from.
+- Carry water with you on walks and something to drink from.

-- Consider the Ruff Wear Web Master to assist with stairs and getting up.
+- For dogs, consider the Ruff Wear Web Master or Flagline Harness to assist with stairs and getting up.